panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 commentsThreadId: explanation-of-javascript-closures
 ---

 The callbacks, event handlers, higher-order functions can access outer scope variables thanks to closures.
-Closures are important in functional programming.
+Closures are important in functional programming, and are often asked during the JavaScript coding interview.

 While being used everywhere, closures are difficult to grasp.
-Closures, like recursion, require an "Aha!" moment.

-If you haven't had your "Aha!" moment, then this post is for you.
+If you haven't had your "Aha!" moment in understanding closures, then this post is for you.

-I will start with the terms fundamental to closures: scope and lexical scope.
+I will start with the fundamental terms: scope and lexical scope.
 Then, after grasping the basics, you'll need just one step to finally understand closures.

 A nice bonus awaits at the end: the closure concept explained with a real-world example.

+Before starting, I suggest you resist the urge to skip the scope and lexical scope sections.
+These concepts are crucial to closures, and if you get them well, the idea of closure becomes self-evident.

 ## 1. The scope

-Before starting, I suggest you to resist the urge to skip the scope and lexical scope sections.
-Just remember that these concepts are crucial to closures, and if you get them well, the idea of closure becomes self-evident.

 When you define a variable, you want it accessible within some boundaries.
 E.g. a `result` variable makes sense to exist within a `calculate()` function, as an internal detail.
 Outside of the `calculate()`, the `result` variable is useless.

 The accessibility of variables is managed by *scope*.
 You are free to access the variable defined within its scope.
-But outside of that scope, the variable is not accessible.
+But outside of that scope, the variable is inaccessible.

 In JavaScript, a scope is created by a function or code block.